Master Instructor Certification Course (MICC)

 Core Workshop (40-hours)

 The Core Workshop focuses on applying the Instructional Systems Design process to their course of instruction.
-Students will learn the steps of the ISD process, collaborate on the individual pieces, interpret the data they received during the needs assessment process and apply it to their course design.

 Progress Workshop #2 and #3 (24-hours each)